aleksandarsusnjar/aleksandarsusnjar.github.io/_posts/2023-11-01-rest-4-emperor-clothes.md

     ask-yourself
 permalink: /blog/rest-emperor-clothes
 excerpt: >
     REST is still hailed by many as the ultimate goal for API design, yet the reality is far more complex.
 I challenge conventional thinking by exposing the struggles involved in designing, implementing, evolving, and maintaining REST APIs.
-From the varying interpretations—ranging from purist to pragmatic—to the complexities of balancing competing needs and managing resource states, blindly adhering to RESTful practices almost always leads to inefficiencies and wasted resources.
+From the varying interpretations - ranging from purist to pragmatic - to the complexities of balancing competing needs and managing resource states, blindly adhering to RESTful practices almost always leads to inefficiencies and wasted resources.
 It's time to critically examine whether REST is truly the best path, or if it's just another set of invisible "clothes" that not only mask, but also create, the real challenges in API design.
 If you're not questioning REST's place in your system, you're missing the bigger picture.
 ---

 Let's talk about ***your*** motivation for choosing the REST route.
 How much thought have you given to this decision?
 Have you considered how the approach benefits you and whether its limitations and constraints align with your needs without hindering them?
 What alternatives did you explore?
 Or did you simply follow what seemed to be the common practice or the only option available?
 Can you justify your decisions based on positive outcomes in your specific case, without relying on the opinions of others, including mine?